aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Attālums līdz jūrai, vidējais analīzes šūnā (1 ha)

 **Procedure:** Directly follows [Latvian Exclusive Economic Zone polygon](#Ch04.16).

 1. Read layer as `sf` object (it already is epsg:3059);

 2. Rasterize and cover so that cells of interest are 1 and others are 0;

-3.  create an egv with `egvtools::distance2egv()`. {fasterize} does not write CRS with `WKT` from epsg-string.
-Therefore it is better to use `project_to_template_input=TRUE` and define input-template.
-However, the only difference is in how the CRS is stored, therefore this can ignored - distance will be calculated on the input CRS and only resulting layer will be projected to match egv-template (faster due to 10x aggregation of resolution).
+3.  create an egv with `egvtools::distance2egv()`.
+The {fasterize} package does not write CRS with `WKT` from the epsg-string; therefore, it is better to use `project_to_template_input=TRUE` and define input-template.
+However, the only difference is in how the CRS is stored, therefore this can ignored - distance will be calculated on the input CRS and only resulting layer will be projected to match EGV template (faster due to 10x aggregation of resolution).
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardized by subtracting the arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r